lifewatch/pypam/README.md

 ### Acoustic Dataset
 To create an acoustic dataset made out of several deployments (with different metadata), first it is necessary to create a csv file where each row is a deployment.
 You can find an example in docs/data_summary_example.csv.
 There is also a test file in tests/test_data/data_summary.csv.
 This metadata information will be at one point linked with the download output of ETN Underwater Acoustics (https://www.lifewatch.be/etn/), but now the csv has to be manually created.

+So far, all the fields up to dc_subtract (see example) have to be present in the csv file (even if they are left blank).
+If some extra metadata should be added per deployment, then columns can be added (in the example, etn_id, instrument_depth and method).

 A Dataset is a conjunction of AcousticSurveys to be studied together.
 The output is always in a structured folder.
 * output_folder/
     * deployments/: contains one netcdf file per deployment processed